BengaluruScript/Student-Perform-Factors/README.md

 # Brown University Student Academic Dataset Collection

 ## 1. Dataset Overview
 This repository contains 6 interrelated datasets focusing on Brown University students' academic performance, learning behaviors, and course context information.
-Some dimensions of the data are built based on Brown University's public academic datasets, while unpublished data dimensions are supplemented by legally collected offline data and generated using reasonable regression analysis.
+Some dimensions of the data are built based on Brown University's public academic datasets (Access link: https://oir.brown.edu/institutional-data/common-data-set), while unpublished data dimensions are supplemented by legally collected offline data and generated using reasonable regression analysis.
 The datasets support research on personalized education strategies, learning engagement analysis, and academic outcome prediction, while strictly adhering to privacy regulations and ethical guidelines.

 All datasets are structured for compatibility with common data analysis tools (Python Pandas, R, SQL) and use clear column naming conventions for easy integration.